schickling/schickling.github.io/_posts/2014-07-12-livereload-for-phonegap-cordova-ionic.md

 node[31020] (CarbonCore.framework) FSEventStreamStart: register_with_server: ERROR: f2d_register_rpc() => (null) (-21)
 ```

-I figured out this occured because there were to many files living in my `www` folder.
+I figured out this occured because there were too many files living in my `www` folder.
 I solved this problem by using [browserify](http://browserify.org) to auto build my javascript sources into one single file.

 ### Custom plugin support